JKaps11/RecipeApplication/README.md

 Working on creating a recipe/menu creator.

+Using the MERN Stack
+   - MongoDB
+   - Express.js
+   - React.js
+   - Node.js

-Front end with react, login authentication and authorization with auth0, backend with aws.
+login authentication and authorization with auth0